Retire in Portugal

 What is it like to retire in Portugal?

 "There is a very active expat community, especially for women.
 There are many cultural attractions in the Lisbon area with lots of recreation.
-Lisbon has a lot of nightlife opportunities and transport to Lisbon is very easy from Cascais," explained one retiree living in Cascais.
+Lisbon has a lot of nightlife opportunities and transport to Lisbon is very easy from Cascais," said one retiree in living in Cascais, Portugal.

 What advice do overseas retirees have for others considering retiring abroad?